georgeerol/DeepLearningDroneSimulator/README.md

    ![Overhead view](./misc/OverheadView.png)

 To start let's create a small collection experiment.
 Often it will be the case that we will want to run multiple collection runs and have each run target a specific type of data.
-It will also be necessary to have a large sample of data containing the hero.
+It will also be necessary to have a significant sample of data containing the hero.
 If we create a very large patrol path and hero path it will be unlikely that we will collect many images containing the hero.

    ![Run Setup](./misc/RunSetup.png)

 ### Starting the Collection Run
-When we are satisfied with how we have placed the the patrol path, hero path, and spawn points, press M to have people start spawning.
+When we are satisfied with how we have placed the patrol path, hero path, and spawn points, press M to have people start spawning.

   ![Start run spawns](./misc/StartRunSpawns.png)